The 3 L'il Pigs

 The 3 L'il Pigs (Les 3 p'tits cochons) is a 2007 Canadian French-language comedy film.
-The directorial debut of comedian and actor Patrick Huard, the film won the Golden Reel Award at the 28th Genie Awards and the Billet d'or at the Jutra Awards as top-grossing film of 2007 in Quebec.
+The directorial debut of comedian and actor Patrick Huard, it was the top-grossing Canadian film of 2007, winning both the Golden Reel Award at the 28th Genie Awards and the Billet d'or at the Jutra Awards.

-A sequel, The 3 L'il Pigs 2, was released in 2016.

 Plot

 Two brothers (Legault, Lemay-Thivierge) discuss the positive and negative aspects of adultery as their mother lies beside them in a coma, while their brother Rémi (Doucet) attempts to discourage them.
 Their conversations become more explicit as time passes.

 A scene in the film reveals that Rémi is bisexual and in the closet, a storyline which is explored in more depth in the sequel.

+Related films

+In 2010, Huard directed File 13 (Filière 13), which reunited the same three core cast members in different roles.

+A true sequel, The 3 L'il Pigs 2 (Les 3 p'tits cochons 2), was released in 2016, from the same writers but directed by Jean-François Pouliot.
+While Guillaume Lemay-Thivierge, Paul Doucet, Sophie Prégent and Isabel Richer all reprised their roles, Claude Legault did not, so Mathieu was instead played by Patrice Robitaille.